Overview of a Salpingectomy Procedure

 Prevention of cancer

-It is thought that ovarian cancer may be generated with cancer cells that develop in the fallopian tubes and then travel to the ovaries.
-Due to this theory, some doctors may recommend the removal of both fallopian tubes to reduce your risk if your chance of developing ovarian cancer is extremely high.
+It’s thought that ovarian cancer may be generated by cancer cells that develop in the fallopian tubes and then travel to the ovaries.
+Due to this theory, some doctors might recommend the removal of both fallopian tubes to reduce your risk if your chance of developing ovarian cancer is extremely high.

-Other types of cancer may be treated by removing one or both of the fallopian tubes, sometimes along with other reproductive organs to remove all cancerous and concerning cells from your body.
+Other types of cancer may be treated by removing 1 or both of the fallopian tubes, sometimes along with other reproductive organs, to remove all cancerous and concerning cells from your body.

 Other reasons